 My first experience with Max Brenner was years ago – we stopped into their Union Square, NYC location and sampled the most delicious little chocolates – their Praline Pecans.
-The little caramelized pecans are covered in chocolate dusted with cocoa powder, and are so incredibly delicious.
+The bite-size caramelized pecans are covered in chocolate then dusted with cocoa powder, and are so incredibly delicious.
 With that first bite began a serious love affair.

 After that first visit, every time I went to New York I made sure to stop in and snag a chocolate sample.
-The wait was always exorbitantly long, so we never sat down for a meal, just grabbed things to go and vowed to go back again.
+The wait was always exorbitantly long, so we never sat down for a meal, just grabbed some things to go and vowed to go back again.
 When I heard that a Max Brenner was opening in Boston, I was thrilled.
 (From here forward – please excuse the grainy photos! iPhone doesn’t like low-light shooting…)

-Of course, I always expect to/want to eat out more than I actually can/do, so it took us a few months to make it to the new Boston Max Brenner, but we did!
+Of course, I always want to eat out more than I actually can/do, so it took us a few months to make it to the new Boston location of Max Brenner, but we did!
 One weekend morning, we headed there for brunch, and tried both sweet and savory items on the menu.
 I got the most delicious hot chocolate in their signature “hug mug,” and loved every indulgent sip of it.
 So you can imagine my delight when I was recently invited to sample their new savory waffle menu.

-When people think of Max Brenner they of course think first of chocolate – lots and lots of delicious chocolate.
-But Max Brenner has an equally extensive savory menu, including the new waffle sandwiches which are surprisingly delicious for a company that specializes in chocolate.
+When people think of Max Brenner they of course think first of chocolate – lots and lots of decadent chocolate.
+But Max Brenner has an equally extensive savory menu, including the new waffle sandwiches which are surprisingly tasty for a company that specializes in chocolate.
 We got to sample small bites of all five waffle sandwiches, including Oven Roasted Turkey, Roasted Vegetable, Proscuitto and Apple, Roast Beef, and a Turkey Club.
 The waffles are pretty thin, so the sandwiches aren’t overly bread-y, and they are the perfect balance of soft and crispy.
 We really enjoyed them.

 We were also served white corn croquettes, small white corn and manchego cheese balls, panko breaded and deep fried.
 YES PLEASE!
 They were served with some creamy sauce – I think chipotle? – and they were delightful.
 Crispy and airy, and surprisingly light given what they’re made with.
 They too were rather sinful, but too good for that to matter.
 Sounds kind of like a theme here right?!